-Q) What is the difference between other schools and an IB education?
+Q) What is the essence of an IB education?

-A) To really understand the difference takes a long time and much learning on the part of parents.
+A) To really understand the full depth of the IB takes a long time and much learning on the part of parents.
 However, the focus of an IB education is producing students who demonstrate the Learner Profile: Inquirer, knowledgeable, thinkers, communicator, principled, open-minded, caring, risk taker, balanced and reflective.

 Q) Will my child lose their identity in an IB programme and be just a world child?

-A) The IB focuses on promoting the child’s mother tongue language and culture.
-All lessons and units begin with local knowledge and understanding and progress to global solutions and problems.
+A) The IB focuses on promoting the child’s first language and culture.
+All lessons and units begin with local knowledge and understanding and progress to global solutions and problems and the CNC inform our teaching.

 Q) What is the difference between your school and the other international schools?
 What is your student teacher ratio?